Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Expressiveness of the model

 \OMIT{argue that conditional L-correlation is plausible in a realistic setting, and provide a family of user distributions to be used in experiments in Section~\ref{sec:evaluation}.}

-In this section \hlc{3}{we address both concerns} by defining a natural (albeit highly stylized) generative model for the user distribution, which we then use in the experiments in Section~\ref{sec:evaluation}.
-Given a tree metric space $(X,\D)$ and the desired pointwise mean $\mu$, the generative model provides a rich family of user distributions that are conditionally L-continuous w.r.t. $(X,c\,\D)$, for some small $c$. \hlc{3}{We develop the generative model} in Section~\ref{sec:model-tree}. \hlc{3}{We extend this result in two directions: to arbitrary metric spaces} (Section~\ref{sec:model-metrics}) and to \hlc{3}{distributions over conditionally L-continuous user distributions} (Section~\ref{sec:model-distributions}).
+We address both concerns by defining a natural (albeit highly stylized) generative model for the user distribution, which we then use in the experiments in Section~\ref{sec:evaluation}.
+We start with a tree metric space $(X,\D)$ and the desired pointwise mean $\mu:X\to (0,\tfrac12]$ that is L-continuous w.r.t. $(X,\D)$.
+The generative model provides a rich family of user distributions that are conditionally L-continuous w.r.t. $(X,c\,\D)$, for some small $c$.
+This result is a key theoretical contribution of this paper (and by far the most technical one).

+We develop the generative model in Section~\ref{sec:model-tree}.
+We extend this result to arbitrary metric spaces in Section~\ref{sec:model-metrics}, and to distributions over conditionally L-continuous user distributions in Section~\ref{sec:model-distributions}.
+To keep the flow of the paper, the detailed analysis is deferred to Section~\ref{sec:extending-mu} and Section~\ref{sec:proof-conditional}.